Dr. Julie Clarke

 Research Expertise

 Dr. Clarke's research focuses on risk and the built environment.
-She conducted her PhD entitled "Risk Assessment for Masonry Buildings due to Tunnelling-Induced Settlement" at University College Dublin.
+She conducted her PhD entitled 'Risk Assessment for Masonry Buildings due to Tunnelling-Induced Settlement' at University College Dublin.
 Since then, her research has focused on vulnerability and risk modelling for critical infrastructure networks due to natural hazards and climate change impacts.
 Dr. Clarke led the implementation of a novel quantitative risk methodology to determine the losses for two case study regions in Europe due to extreme hazard events, as part of the INFRARISK EU-funded H2020 project.
-More recently, she acted as Principal Investigator for the EPA-funded TACT project, which developed a risk assessment framework to quantify the costs of climate change impacts and adaptation strategies for land and maritime transport networks in Ireland.
+She acted as Principal Investigator for the EPA-funded TACT project, which developed a risk assessment framework to quantify the costs of climate change impacts and adaptation strategies for land and maritime transport networks in Ireland.
+Dr. Clarke is currently acting as PI for the SFI-funded 'Resilient Buildings' project, which is developing a national risk index for buildings in Ireland due to climate change impacts.
+Dr. Clarke is also currently acted as PI for the EPA-funded 'CLIMECO' project, which is developing a methodology to determine the economic costs of climate change impacts due to the physical risks for critical infrastructure networks in Ireland.

 Recognition